-Successful completion of the programme may serve as preparation for students who wish to go on to take further study in the subject area.
+Successful completion of the programme may serve as preparation for students who wish to go on to take further study in the both subject area and potentially many other subject areas.

 Enquiries about further study opportunities should be directed to the University of London Student Advice Centre 'ask a question' button in the student portal.